microsoft/commercial-marketplace-client-java/sdk/README.md

         SaasFulfillmentApi apiInstance = new SaasFulfillmentApi();
         ApiVersion apiVersion = new ApiVersion(); // ApiVersion | Version of the API.
         String contentType = "contentType_example"; // String | application/json
-        String authorization = "authorization_example"; // String | Get a [JSON web token](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/saas-app/cpp-saas-registration#get-a-token-based-on-the-azure-ad-app), JWT, bearer token.
+        String xMsMarketplaceToken = "xMsMarketplaceToken_example"; // String | The token query parameter in the URL when the user is redirected to the SaaS partner's website from Azure (for example,  https://contoso.com/signup?token=..).
+Note, The URL decodes the token value from the browser before using it.
         UUID xMsRequestid = new UUID(); // UUID | A unique string value for tracking the request from the client, preferably a GUID.
 If this value isn't provided, one will be generated and provided in the response headers.
         UUID xMsCorrelationid = new UUID(); // UUID | A unique string value for operation on the client.
 This parameter correlates all events from client operation with events on the server side.
-If this value isn't provided, one will be generated and provided in the response headers.
+If this value isn't provided, one will be generated and provided in the response headers. try {
-        UUID xMsMarketplaceToken = new UUID(); // UUID | The token query parameter in the URL when the user is redirected to the SaaS partner's website from Azure (for example,  https://contoso.com/signup?token=..).
-Note, The URL decodes the token value from the browser before using it. try {
-            SubscriptionSummary result = apiInstance.resolve(apiVersion, contentType, authorization, xMsRequestid, xMsCorrelationid, xMsMarketplaceToken);
+            SubscriptionSummary result = apiInstance.resolve(apiVersion, contentType, xMsMarketplaceToken, xMsRequestid, xMsCorrelationid);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling SaasFulfillmentApi#resolve");